Brett-Tanner/Journal/2024/Jun_24.md

   - [x] Attendance
   - [x] School year
   - [x] School year update
+  - [x] Contract management
+  - [x] Lesson management
+  - [x] Instructor management

+## LMS

+- [x] Make test results entry use selects, not number fields
+- Added order by en_name to the children on test results index
+  - But seems to not apply correctly, was getting T > O > Q or O > T > Q depending on length of the T name
+  - [x] Think I needed :desc rather than :asc. should be fixed now
+- [x] Update file_paths to open in new tabs
+- [x] Try out the new method of masking guide images
+  - Works by putting the mask after the thing to be masked, as long as I fix the position with `at`

+## June 27th

 - Add document submission form the event site
   - Unauthenticated users should be able to submit
   - Table with all the details accessible by SM of school submitted to, AMs